thewca/wca-regulations/wca-regulations_2012.md

     - A6b2) If the timer stops before the end of the solve and displays a time of 0.06 seconds or higher then the attempt shall be disqualified, unless the competitor can demonstrate to the WCA Delegate's satisfaction that the timer malfunctioned during the attempt.
     - A6c) The timer must be stopped using both hands, which shall be placed flat on the sensors with palms down.
 Penalty: 2 seconds.
     - A6d) The competitor must fully release the puzzle before stopping the timer.
 Penalty: 2 seconds.
     - A6e) The competitor must not touch or move the puzzle until the judge has inspected the puzzle.
 Penalty: disqualification of the attempt.
+If no moves have been done, a penalty of 2 seconds may be given instead, at the discretion of the judge.
     - A6f) The competitor must not reset the timer until the judge has recorded the result on the score sheet.
 Penalty: disqualification of the attempt, at the discretion of the judge.
     - A6g) The judge must determine whether the puzzle has been completely solved.
 He must not make moves or align faces when examining the puzzle.
     - A6h) In case of a dispute, moves or alignments must not be applied to the puzzle prior to the resolution of said dispute.
 Penalty: disqualification of the attempt, at the discretion of the WCA Delegate.